-This preseason, he was signed as an undrafted free agent in the NFL with the Atlanta Falcons before being released in September, and then signing to play with the Atlanta Legends of the Alliance of American Football, who waived him, too.
+During the 2018 preseason, he signed as an undrafted free agent in the NFL with the Atlanta Falcons before being released in September, and then signed to play with the Atlanta Legends of the Alliance of American Football, who waived him, too.

 This story is bone-chilling for a number of reasons, and it should be the last time we hear about Justin Crawford until he is sentenced to prison.